 For additional tips for being a successful student, visiting our Peer Mentorship program is a must!

-The AC Peer Mentorship program is designed towards helping students and mentors be successful while in college.
+The Peer Mentorship program is designed towards helping students and mentors be successful while in college.
 You will have the opportunity to support your fellow students towards achieving academic success, growth both personally and professionally, plus provide new students with someone to lean on in their first year.